technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 > `In this tutorial, you will learn how to install Vale, a style linter this tool allows you to tst your doc file for style and grammar.`

 > `When a software developr tests their code, he may test the application's functionality or look for any security issues in their code.
 When technical writers test their documentation, we may check to assure that the links are not broken, the style is consistent, and that there are not grammar, spelling, or punctuation errors.`

-Some of the errors are a bit obvious (e.g. "sampl" for "sample"), but the point is to show you how Vale brings these errors to your attention so you can address them *before* you publish your documentation.

 ## Step 6.
 Run the linter